Jeff Luc: New York Jets

 On January 18, 2017, Luc signed a reserve/future contract with the Jets.
 On April 26, 2017, Luc was waived by the Jets.

 Calgary Stampeders

 On May 22, 2017, Luc signed with the Calgary Stampeders of the Canadian Football League.
 He was later released by the Stampeders on June 17, 2017.

 Toronto Argonauts

 On September 20, 2017, Luc signed with the Toronto Argonauts of the Canadian Football League.
 Luc never played a game in the CFL, and was released after the 2018 preseason.

 Atlanta Legends

 In 2019, Luc joined the Atlanta Legends of the Alliance of American Football.
 He made his professional debut with Atlanta, having never appeared in a regular season game in the NFL or CFL; in the eight games played prior to the league suspending operations and filing for bankruptcy in April 2019, he made 32 tackles, 3.5 sacks, and forced a fumble.

+Colorado Spartans

+On October 18, 2023, Luc would come out of retirement to sign with the Colorado Spartans of the National Arena League (NAL).